Mark Bosnich: Manchester United (1988–1991)

-Bosnich was born and raised in Liverpool, New South Wales.
-His Croatian father was born in Blato, Korčula, Croatia and migrated to Sydney in 1959.
+Bosnich was born and raised in Liverpool, southwestern Sydney.
+His Croatian immigrant father was born in Blato, Korčula, Croatia, and migrated to Sydney in 1959 and his mother is Australian-born to Croatian immigrants.
 He attended Casula Primary School and later Liverpool Boys High School.
 Bosnich played for Sydney Croatia youth team before moving to England.
 In 1989, at the age of 17, he joined Manchester United on a non-contract basis and made his debut for them in a First Division fixture against Wimbledon on 30 April 1990.

 He only played two more games for Manchester United before his registration with the club was cancelled on 30 June 1991.
 Bosnich had been in England using a student visa and when this expired in July 1991, he then returned to Sydney Croatia briefly in the 1991–92 season.
 He returned to England signing for Aston Villa on a free transfer on 28 February 1992.

 Aston Villa (1992–1999)

 Bosnich did not claim a regular place in the Aston Villa first team until the 1993–94 season.
 In the League Cup semi-final against Tranmere Rovers that season, he dramatically stopped three shots in a penalty shoot-out.
 Villa won the final, against his former club, Manchester United.
 In March 1994 Bosnich saved two penalties against Tottenham Hotspur, one from Darren Anderton and one from Nick Barmby, to help secure a 1–1 draw.
 These were his fourth and fifth penalty saves from open play that season.
 1994–95 was Bosnich's first full season as Villa's first-choice goalkeeper, but it was a disappointing season for the club as they narrowly avoided relegation.

-Bosnich was one of the few players to be retained by new manager Brian Little following Atkinson's dismissal in November 1994, as the bulk of Atkinson's team was sold off to make way for a new side.
+Bosnich was one of the few players to be retained by new manager Brian Little following Ron Atkinson's dismissal in November 1994, as the bulk of Atkinson's team was sold off to make way for a new side.
 1995–96 was perhaps the best season of Bosnich's career.
 He was now widely acclaimed as one of the best goalkeepers in the Premier League, as he helped Villa finish fourth in the league and win the Football League Cup final at Wembley with a 3–0 triumph over Leeds United.

 In 1996, Bosnich was fined £1,000 and censured by the FA after he was found guilty of misconduct by upsetting fans of Tottenham Hotspur (a club with a large Jewish following) with a Nazi salute.
 Bosnich spent three more seasons at Villa Park before his contract expired and he joined Manchester United on a free transfer.
-He had played 207 times in seven-and-a-half years with Villa.
+He had played 207 times in seven and a half years with Villa.